vitorbiten/maintenance-app/README.md

   <img src="https://user-images.githubusercontent.com/31265908/215362806-b5dffc9d-1f10-47c3-8f8f-9cf3aec20f15.png" alt="Build and Deploy"/>
 </div>

-On a new tag created, it builds the image using this tag, pushes it to Dockerhub and applies the deployment on the cluster.
+On a new tag created, it builds the image using this tag, pushes it to Dockerhub and applies the new deployment on the cluster.

 ### Check out the production api [here!](http://139.144.159.246/)